iiasa/ece-teaching/tutorials/pyam.rst

 European Climate and Energy Modelling Platform 2022 (October 6, 2022)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This session from the `European Climate and Energy Modelling Platform 2022`_ covered how to use the pyam package for simple scenario analysis, data visualization and computation of derived indicators.
+This “Skills Workshop” at the `European Climate and Energy Modelling Platform 2022`_ conference (ECEMP) covered how to use the pyam package for simple scenario analysis, data visualization and computation of derived indicators.
 In addition, it was shown how to load scenario data directly from an IIASA Scenario Explorer instance (e.g., the scenario ensemble supporting the IPCC AR6